wickandbergamot/wickandbergamot/docs/src/running-validator/validator-start.md

 Once your validator is operating normally, you can reduce the time it takes to restart your validator by adding the `--no-port-check` flag to your `safecoin-validator` command-line.

-### Disable snapshot compression to reduce CPU usage

-If you are not serving snapshots to other validators, snapshot compression can be disabled to reduce CPU load at the expense of slightly more disk usage for local snapshot storage.

-Add the `--snapshot-compression none` argument to your `safecoin-validator` command-line arguments and restart the validator.

 ### Using a ramdisk with spill-over into swap for the accounts database to reduce SSD wear